American Appraisal (2016 - 2020)

 The "American Appraisal" series began as a direct response to my internal processing of the USA 2016 election, Tarana Burke's #MeToo movement and its new wave of momentum, and a phrase that was spoken to me by a cis-gendered, highly privileged, straight, white man in a work context: “Your value to us diminishes.”
 This phrase points to many issues present in the USA, especially when we consider the desperate need for continued effort of a truly intersectional feminism to counter the unfortunate pervasiveness of white-supremacist thought.

 The notion of words as a smoke screen became particularly important for this body of work.
 In a country where specific phrasing and negative terminology is so often the root of discriminatory practices, the implication of militarizing the phrases used in this series felt more and more accurate a depiction of what so many groups have to wade through on a daily basis while existing as American.
-Masses of text become illegible but transform into human voices, crowds.
+Masses of text become illegible as they visually transform into human voices, crowds.
 The phrases used in this series are smoke screens, power ruses concealing other movement; at the same time, the phrases are melting, rendered as if losing power, losing substance.
 Militarization meets resistance; confinement meets overflow.